 Disclaimer: The National Exchange Club Foundation is not authorized to investigate allegations of abuse or neglect, or offer legal advice.
 If a child is in immediate danger, please call the local police or sheriff’s office.
 If you suspect child abuse, contact your local Child Protective Services Department.
 For crisis counseling, call ChildHelp at 1-800-4-A-CHILD.

 Annual giving contributions are essential, they provide flexible, immediate funds for Exchange’s programs and operating expenses.

-Members of The National Exchange Club receive an Exchange Strong Annual Campaign appeal in November, and this campaign continues throughout the year.
+Members of The National Exchange Club receive an Exchange Strong Annual Campaign appeal in late summer, and this campaign continues throughout the year.
 Anyone wishing to make a gift can donate here.
 Please indicate “Exchange Strong Annual Giving” in the memo area.

 Memorials and Tributes